podverse/podverse-ops/README.md

 Deployment scripts for the podverse ecosystem.

-## How to deploy the Podverse API and Web app
+## How to deploy podverse-api and podverse-web

 ### Prod vs Local